naorlivne/dcos-docs/1.10/cli/command-reference/dcos-cluster/dcos-cluster-attach.md

 ---

 # Description
-Attach to a connected DC/OS cluster.
+Attach the CLI to a connected DC/OS cluster.
 When you run the [dcos cluster setup](/docs/1.10/cli/command-reference/dcos-cluster/dcos-cluster-setup) command, the cluster is automatically attached.

 # Usage